French actress Jeanne Moreau dies at 89

-PARIS — French actress Jeanne Moreau, a smoky-voiced femme fatale who starred in Francois Truffaut's love triangle film "Jules and Jim" and whose award-winning, seven-decade career included work with some of the world's most acclaimed directors, has died.
-She was 89.
+French actress Jeanne Moreau, a smoky-voiced femme fatale who starred in Francois Truffaut’s love triangle film “Jules and Jim” and whose award-winning, decades-long career included working with some of the world’s most acclaimed directors, has died at 89.

-The French president's office announced her death in a statement Monday without providing a cause.
-An assistant to her agent confirmed the death but would not provide details.
+Outspoken, provocative and acting well into her 80s, Moreau was among France’s most-recognized performers.
+Tributes poured in Monday for a woman described by the French president as epitomizing her art like few others.

 Most popular

-"That was her freedom ... always rebellious against the established order," Macron said in a statement.
+President Emmanuel Macron’s office and Moreau’s agent announced her death Monday without providing a cause.

+Once one of the world’s most popular actresses, Moreau was among the brooding symbols of the French New Wave.
+In an eight-year period, from 1959 to 1967, her directors included Orson Welles, Luis Bunuel, Louis Malle and Truffaut.

+Her performance as Catherine in Truffaut’s 1962 “Jules and Jim” was among her most well-known, as two friends vied for her love.

+Thanks to her striking looks and impulsive characters, some called her the French Bette Davis.
+Moreau often played women of experience, and off screen she had so many lovers she once boasted to a reporter she wanted to build a house and fill it with her favorite men.

-Outspoken and politically active, Moreau starred in more than 100 films, recorded albums and worked well into her 80s.
-She won an honorary Oscar in 1998 for lifetime achievement and French cinema and theater awards, and presided over the jury at the Cannes Film Festival twice.
+Throughout her career, Moreau starred in more than 100 films, recorded albums, won an honorary Oscar in 1998 for lifetime achievement and French cinema and theater awards, and presided over the jury at the Cannes Film Festival twice.
+After a lull in the 1970s and 1980s, her career picked up again later in life.

-She was perhaps best known for her performance as Catherine in Truffaut's 1962 "Jules and Jim," where two friends vied for her love.

-She had a brief marriage with William Friedkin, the Oscar winning director of film classics "The French Connection" and "The Exorcist," and had a high-profile, five-year relationship with designer Pierre Cardin, described by both as a "true love" though they were never married.
+She had a son, Jerome, in 1949 from her first marriage to Jean-Louis Richard.
+She had a brief marriage in the 1970s to William Friedkin, the Oscar-winning director of film classics “The French Connection” and “The Exorcist.”
+She also had a high-profile, five-year relationship with designer Pierre Cardin, described by both as a “true love” although they never married.

-Macron celebrated a "spark in her eye that defied reverence and was an invitation to insolence, to liberty, to this whirlpool of life that she loved so much, and that she made us love."
+Her family will hold a private funeral ceremony in Paris in the coming days, according to Moreau’s agent, while a public memorial ceremony will be held in September with leading French cultural figures.

 Comments